Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Abstract

 Enterprise deployments of large language models (LLMs) must satisfy stringent requirements for safety, compliance, latency, cost, and verifiable quality.
 While pretrained LLMs exhibit strong general abilities, they are often misaligned with enterprise goals, policies, and formats.
 This paper presents a comprehensive, IEEE‑style treatment of instruction tuning and preference optimization for enterprise use cases.
 We formalize objectives and constraints, distinguish data‑centric vs. objective‑centric alignment, and synthesize practical recipes that combine supervised instruction fine‑tuning (SFT), preference modeling (RM), direct preference optimization (DPO‑class methods), and reinforcement learning from human or AI feedback (RLHF/RLAIF).
 We address data governance, safety and policy alignment, multi‑tenant customization, multilingual and multimodal extensions, and cost/energy considerations.
 We propose a reference architecture, evaluation protocols that connect offline metrics to online KPIs, and operational playbooks, concluding with open research challenges.
+NLP transformers methods and evaluation provides foundational context for LLM, transformer, and evaluation concepts.
 Throughout, we include pseudo‑code and prompts for figures/diagrams suitable for IEEE proceedings.

 Introduction